Low-stock review queue

 Route for approval

-The buyer edits, approves, defers, or dismisses.
+The buyer reviews the draft and decides.
 Spend and supplier messages wait for that decision.

 Receive and reconcile